8bitbuddhist/PixelMaestro-Studio/docsrc/Device-Tab.rst

    :alt: Section Map Dialog

 By default, Sections are mapped directly to each other.
 You can change the ``Remote Section`` column to any numeric value.
-If the device doesn't contain a Section with that ID, then the Cue simply won't run.
+If the device doesn't contain a Section with that ID, then the command simply won't run.
 Click *OK* to save your changes, or click *Reset* to revert back to the default mapping.

 Connecting to a Device
 ----------------------

 Once a device has been added, it appears in the device list.
 Disconnected devices appear gray, while connected devices appear white.
-Select a device and click *Connect* to open a serial connection to it.
-Connecting to a device will also display a connection icon next to the tab name.
-If the device has live updates enabled, will automatically receive commands as you perform actions in PixelMaestro Studio.
+Select a device and click *Connect* to open a persistent connection to it.
+Connecting to a device also displays a connection icon next to the tab name.
+If the device has live updates enabled, it will automatically receive commands as you perform actions in PixelMaestro Studio.

-When you are done, click *Disconnect* to close the connection to a device.
-Devices are also disconnected automatically when PixelMaestro Studio closes.
+When you are done, click *Disconnect* to close the connection.
+Devices are also disconnected automatically when closing PixelMaestro Studio.

 Uploading Cuefiles
 ------------------